 Are you looking for a farm toy for a gift?
 This list is for you!
-From toy tractors to toy barns, farm toys are open-ended toys that kids can play with for years.
+Farm themed toys like toy tractors, toy barns, horse stables, farm animals and farm-theme legos, are open-ended toys that kids can play with for years.
+Here are the best farm toys and farm books.

 Talking about farm toys isn’t a normal topic for us.
 However, when a city girl marries a country boy and they have a baby, the city girl learns a lot about farm toys!
 This toy knowledge becomes very important near birthdays, Christmas and other holidays when it’s time to buy and give gifts.